10 Fun Facts About The Lymphatic System | Vital Body Secrets

 • Lymph Vessels: Thin tubes running parallel to veins that collect excess interstitial fluid.

-• Lymph Nodes: Small bean-shaped structures filtering pathogens and debris.
+• Lymph Nodes: Small bean-shaped structures filtering pathogens, debris, and abnormal cells.

 • Lymph Fluid: Clear fluid containing white blood cells traveling through vessels.